BECOMING THE NEXT AGE-FRIENDLY COMMUNITY

 Gainesville’s Age-Friendly project will start with the formation of work groups to develop age-friendly policies, programs, and services for older adults in our community in coordination with local government goals and initiatives.
 Efforts will focus on eight domains of livability.

-The project work groups will first determine the domains for concentration and associated goals.
+The coalition work groups will first determine the domains for concentration and associated goals.
 Then they will determine the activities needed to reach the goals, what steps and resources are needed, activity timelines and how to measure progress towards the goals.